eficode/full-stack-fastapi-template/README.md

 If you want to read the full instructions and latest version of the Full Stack FastAPI template, head over to the original repository.

-## Exercises
+## Exercises For Planning Session

 ### Create a Copilot Instruction File

-### Create a Prompt File
+- Workspace index
+- Generate an instruction file with Copilot
+    - Method max length = x
+    - Naming convention
     - Type hinting

+### Create a Prompt File (Optional)

+- Endpoint Conventions
     - Error details
     - Method docstring
-    - Method max length = x
-    - Naming convention

 ### Compare Agents And Edits

+- Refactoring Agents vs. Edits
+    - Add Author model and relationship to Books model
+        - Add Unit tests

+### Postgres MCP server

+- Initialize a MCP server for PostgreSQL

+## Exercises For Training Session

 - Real DB is used in unit tests --> Mock
-    - Refactoring Agents vs. Edits